Brooktek/Zeme-Blog-Library/README.md

 ### 2. Supabase Storage Bucket

-The blog system uses Supabase Storage to handle image uploads for post cover images.
+The blog system uses Supabase Storage to handle image uploads for post cover images. **No authentication is required** - images can be uploaded anonymously.

 1. Go to the **Storage** section in your Supabase dashboard.
 2. Create a new public bucket named `post-images`.
-3. Set up the following access policies for the `post-images` bucket to allow public reads and authenticated uploads:
+3. Set up the following access policies for the `post-images` bucket to allow public reads and anonymous uploads:

     **For public read access (select/get):**
     ```sql